TosbackCgusBridge-Bot/CGUs-versions/Foodnetwork/Privacy Policy.md

             *   Outrageous Food
             *   Spice Prince of India
             *   Street Feasts
-        *   *   New Episodes Man v.
-Food Nation See Adam uncover unbelievable food challenges
+        *   *   New Episodes Amazing Eats Adam Richman is eating the most iconic Stateside dishes.
-            *   USA Street Feasts American Street Feasts Andy explores the extraordinary array of Stateside street food
+            *   USA Street Feasts American Street Feasts Andy explores the extraordinary array of Stateside street food.
-            *   World Class Bartender of the Year Find out who will be crowned the best bartender in the world
+            *   World Class Bartender of the Year Find out who will be crowned the best bartender in the world.
         *   ALL TV SHOWS
 *   Chefs
     *   *   Top Chefs